-There is a difference in having a website and having a successful one.
+There is a difference between a website and a successful website.
 You want a site where prospective patients can find you and current patients can find the information they need and have their questions answered.
+Make sure to add important information such as insurances accepted and specific details about your building location.
+Consider using a customer review tool on your practice’s website so new patients can see what previous patients thought of your level of care.
 It is a place where you can educate your patients.
 It is important that you provide current and accurate information so that your ranking in search engines remains consistently high.

 When you evaluate your website, try to look at it from the point of view of prospective and current patients.
 Consider how they would rate your website based on the following criteria.